-Benefit Focus acts as the third party administrator responsible for coverage and enrollment records.
-Securian Financial handles billing and claim.
+Securian Financial acts at the third party administrator, resolving application and claim processing issues and should be the point of contact when such issues arise.
 However, ETF provides ombudsperson services to assist claimants with unresolved problems or complaints regarding the third party administrator.